oculus-samples/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 	<img src="./Media/screenshots/6e_id.jpg" width="250">
 </div>

-Now when Charlie leaves the blue room, he does not join Bob.
-They are not part of the same group since they do have different lobby session ids.
-Instead, he goes back to his own separate lobby.
-This can be checked by stepping on the roster panel switch and you will see your different groups explicitly listed.
+When Charlie leaves the blue room, he does not join Bob because they have different lobby session IDs.
+Instead, Charlie returns to his separate lobby.
+You can verify this by stepping on the roster panel switch, which lists your different groups.

 <div style="text-align: center; padding: 10pt;">
 	<img src="./Media/screenshots/7a.jpg" width="250">
 	<img src="./Media/screenshots/7b.jpg" width="250">
 </div>

-In the case of Alice, therefore, going back to lobby means that she will rejoin Bob who is waiting for her.
+For Alice, returning to the lobby means rejoining Bob, who is waiting for her.

 <div style="text-align: center; padding: 10pt;">
 	<img src="./Media/screenshots/8a_id.jpg" width="250">